mattneary/tux/README.md

 $ cabal run [args...]
 ```

+## Why?

+Tux ensures that you can instantly spin up and organize all of your common
+shell processes.
+Importantly, it adds a layer of indirection between the
+processes you are working with and the full set of those which are running.
+Tux
+is centered around a workspace into which your current processes are linked.
+When you run tux it spins up only those processes which are not yet running and
+then populates your workspace with the ones you need.

 ## Usage

 Tux configures tmux sessions based on a tree of `.tux.json` files, with the